Estonian alien's passport: Identity information page

 The information page ends with the Machine Readable Zone.

 Visa requirements

 The vast majority of nations which provide visa-free entry to Estonian citizens (those holding an Estonian passport) do not allow visa-free entry to holders of the Estonian alien's passport (who are not Estonian citizens).

 Unlike Estonian citizens, holders of an Estonian alien's passport do not enjoy freedom of movement within the EU and the Schengen Area.
 They are allowed to stay in other Schengen Area countries for no more than 90 days in any 6-month period.

 Moreover, holders of an Estonian alien's passport cannot legally work in other EU countries without a work permit.
+As with their Latvian counterparts, Estonian alien's passport holders can travel visa-free to Russia and Belarus, unlike ordinary Estonian citizens.